Costava/heightmap-ray-marcher/README.md

 Press escape to exit.
 Press F11 to toggle fullscreen.
 You can freely resize the window.

+For each pixel, a ray is cast and intersection is checked with an axis aligned bounding box (AABB) around the heightmap.
+If the ray collides with the AABB, then ray marching begins at the collision point.

 Feel free to ask a question by opening an issue.